Math Learning with Guided Play

 - Skene et al., 2022

-Overall, the study found that this playful approach to learning can be just as effective as more traditional, teacher-led methods in developing key skills: including literacy, numeracy, social skills and essential thinking skills known as executive functions.
-The findings also suggest that children may master some skills – notably in math – more effectively through guided play than other methods.
+Playful math activities and math through play in preschool build number sense naturally.
+Overall, the meta-analysis found that a guided play approach to learning is as effective and sometimes more effective as more traditional, teacher-led methods in developing key skills: including literacy, numeracy, social skills and essential thinking skills known as executive functions.

 Carlson, S. M. (2023).
 Let Me Choose: The Role of Choice in the Development of Executive Function Skills.
 Current Directions in Psychological Science, 32(3), 220–227. https://doi.org/10.1177/09637214231159052